 What's your business, and who are your customers?

-Our customers are folks like us who have struggled with inflammatory skin conditions their whole life; we're talking acne, eczema, psoriasis, etc. People who want to invest in their long term skin health vs. a quick fix.
+Our customers are folks like us who have struggled with inflammatory skin conditions their whole life; we're talking about acne, eczema, psoriasis, etc. People who want to invest in their long-term skin health vs. a quick fix.

 Tell us about yourself

 Both my co-founder, Spencer, and I both struggled with skin concerns.
 I had terrible cystic acne that would not go away well into my twenties, and I had tried everything under the sun; drug store products, luxury products, and even dermatologist-prescribed products.
 Either they didn't work, or they had some awful side effects that I then had to find a way to remedy on their own.

 I wanted to create something using botanicals entirely that could really work for people like myself.
 Having skin issues is a huge weight on your self-esteem, and I know how long I struggled with it; this keeps me up at night, knowing we can make a difference in how people feel about themselves.